-Title: L/601/0933 Give customers a positive impression of yourself and your organisation Level: 2 Credit value: 5 GLH: 33 Learning outcomes The learner will: Assessment criteria The learner can: 1.
-Establish rapport with customers 1.1 Meet their organisation's standards of appearance and behaviour1.2 Greet their customer respectfully and in a friendly manner 1.3 Communicate with their customer in a way that makes them feel valued and respected 1.4 Identify and confirm their customer's expectations 1.5 Treat their customer courteously and helpfully at all times 1.6 Keep their customer informed and reassured 1.7 Adapt their behaviour to respond to different customer behaviour 2.
-Respond appropriately to customers 2.1 Respond promptly to a customer seeking help 2.2 Choose the most appropriate way to communicate with their customer 2.3 Check with their customer that they have fully understood their expectations 2.4 Respond promptly and positively to their customer's questions and comments 2.5 Allow their customer time to consider their response and give further explanation when appropriate 3.
-Communicate information to customers 3.1 Quickly find information that will help their customer 3.2 Give their customer information they need about the services or products offered by their organisation
+Title: L/601/0933 Give customers a positive impression of yourself and your Level: organisation 2 Credit value: 5 GLH: 33 Learning outcomes The learner will: Assessment criteria The learner can: Establish rapport with customers Meet their organisation's standards of appearance and behaviour Greet their customer respectfully and in a friendly manner Communicate with their customer in a way that makes them feel valued and respected Identify and confirm their customer's expectations Treat their customer courteously and helpfully at all times Keep their customer informed and reassured Adapt their behaviour to respond to different customer behaviour Respond appropriately to customers 2.1 Respond promptly to a customer seeking help Choose the most appropriate way to communicate with their customer 2.3 Check with their customer that they have fully understood their expectations 2.4 Respond promptly and positively to their customer's questions and comments Allow their customer time to consider their response and give further explanation when appropriate Communicate information to customers 3.1 Quickly find information that will help their customer 3.2 Give their customer information they need about the services or products offered by their organisation

 3.3 Recognise information that their customer might find complicated and check whether they fully understand 3.4 Explain clearly to their customers any reasons why their expectations cannot be met 4.
-Understand how to give customers a positive impression of themselves and the organisation 4.1 Describe their organisation's standards for appearance and behaviour 4.2 Explain their organisation's guidelines for how to recognise what their customer wants and respond appropriately 4.3 Identify their organisation's rules and procedures regarding the methods of communication they use 4.4 Explain how to recognise when a customer is angry or confused 4.5 Identify their organisation's standards for timeliness in responding to customer questions and requests for information Additional information about this unit N/A Unit aim (s) Excellent customer service is provided by people who are good with people.
+Understand how to give customers a positive impression of themselves and the organisation 4.
+Understand how to give customers a positive impression of themselves and the organisation 4.1 Describe their organisation's standards for appearance and behaviour 4.2 Explain their organisation's guidelines for how to recognise what their customer wants and respond appropriately 4.3 Identify their organisation's rules and procedures regarding the methods of communication they use 4.4 Explain how to recognise when a customer is angry or confused 4.5 Identify their organisation's standards for timeliness in responding to customer questions and requests for information Additional information about this unit Additional information about this diffe N/A Unit aim (s) Excellent customer service is provided by people who are good with people.
 The learner's behaviour affects the impression that customers have of the service they are receiving.
 This Unit is about communicating with the customers and giving a positive impression whenever dealing with a customer.
 By doing this the learner can create a positive impression of the organisation and the customer service it provides.
 All of us enjoy the experience of good customer service if we feel that the person serving us really wants to create the right impression, responds to us and gives us good information.
 Every detail of the learners' behaviour counts when dealing with a customer.
-Unit aim (s) Assessment requirements specified by a sector or regulatory body (if appropriate) people who are good with people.
-The learner's behaviour affects the impression that customers have of the service they are receiving.
-This Unit is about communicating with the customers and giving a positive impression whenever dealing with a customer.
-By doing this the learner can create a positive impression of the organisation and the customer service it provides.
-All of us enjoy the experience of good customer service if we feel that the person serving us really wants to create the right impression, responds to us and gives us good information.
-Every detail of the learners' behaviour counts when dealing with a
+Assessment requirements specified by a sector or regulatory body (if appropriate) Specified in the Customer Service Assessment Strategy 2010 Details of the relationship of the unit and relevant national occupational standards This Unit directly relates to Unit A4 of the Customer Service NOS